lachlan-ibm/verify_access_autoconf/doc/federations.rst

 Federations Configuration
 #########################
-The Federaton module is used to integrate Verify Access with third party applications to provide or accept identity information.
-This module can be use fro both: supplying third party applications with identiy informaton (Verify Access is the identiy source); or accepting identity information (Verify Access is the identity consumer).
+The Federation module is used to integrate Verify Access with third party applications to provide or accept identity information.
+This module can be use fro both: supplying third party applications with identity information (Verify Access is the identity source); or accepting identity information (Verify Access is the identity consumer).

-Integration with third party applications is acheived via Identity standards, such as OIDC or SAML 2.0.
+Integration with third party applications is achieved via Identity standards, such as OIDC or SAML 2.0.

 Example